Trust Litigation Costs in California

 - Expert witness fees

-With hourly billing, there’s no guaranteed outcome.
-You’re paying for legal time, not results.
-Cases can range from a few thousand dollars to well over $150,000, depending on the number of issues, delays, and opposing tactics.
+Hourly cases can range from a few thousand dollars to well over $150,000, depending on the complexity, discovery, and the degree of opposition from the opposing side.

 Contingency Fee Agreements

-- You’re a beneficiary with a strong case
+- You’re a beneficiary with a strong claim

-- The estate or trust has substantial value
+- The trust or estate has significant value

 How Our Firm Structures Contingency Fees

-- 25% if resolved without filing in court
+- 25% if resolved before filing in court

 - 40% if resolved within 90 days of trial or after judgment